boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

--   that it is possible to *use* ordinals without knowing how they are constructed (rather as one can do real analysis without knowing how real numbers are constructed);\
+-   that it is possible to *use* ordinals without knowing how they are constructed (rather as one can do real analysis without knowing how real numbers are constructed);
--   that the countable ordinals, which are sufficient for many applications, can be constructed rigorously in a way that requires more or less no knowledge of set theory;\
+-   that the countable ordinals, which are sufficient for many applications, can be constructed rigorously in a way that requires more or less no knowledge of set theory;
--   that ordinals crop up naturally in many contexts, so that it is worth understanding them, at least in the naive way outlined below.\
+-   that ordinals crop up naturally in many contexts, so that it is worth understanding them, at least in the naive way outlined below.

-Three problems
+Three problems {#three-problems}
 --------------------------------------------------------------------------------

 The idea of this section is to show how ordinals arise naturally in